cyberark/conjur/docs/integrations/ansible.md

 access to retrieve the secrets it needs in a secure manner.
 This approach reduces the administrative power of the Ansible host and prevents it from becoming a high value target.
-Conjur integration also provides additional benefits, including storing security policy as code, an audit trail, and simplified secret rotation.
+Conjur integration also provides additional benefits, including storing security policy as code, and simplified secret rotation.

 {% include toc.md key='integration' %}